Odokodan153/Chimera-Intel/README.md

 # Chimera-Intel
 Chimera Intel is an advanced Open Source Intelligence (OSINT) platform designed for comprehensive corporate analysis.
+Inspired by the mythological Chimera—a creature forged from multiple animals—this tool synthesizes disparate and fragmented data streams such as technical footprints, social media presence, reputational data, and corporate records into a single, unified, and actionable dossier.